 the creation of the data of the person to be contacted in case of an emergency suffered by the employee.

 Note

-Depending on the permissions granted to the employee, he or she can update also other data than the ones described here, for example payment information.
+Depending on the permissions granted to the employee, he or she can update also other data than the ones described here, for example payment information or social accounts.

 Procedure